19 Mar 2019

 Local authorities are also active in business-led non-statutory and unelected Local Enterprise Partnerships (LEPs).

 LEPs are very influential, including with the government.
-They have also been asked by the government to develop a local energy strategy13 (see more on LEPS further below).
+They have also been asked by the government to develop a local energy strategy13 (see more on LEPs below).

 Most local authorities also have to develop Local Plans.
 District authorities produce local plans for housing and other development while County authorities produce local plans for minerals (including fossil fuel energy extraction) and waste.